Big Sandy, Texas

 Big Sandy Music Hall, originally the First Baptist Church, which has since relocated to a new facility north of town.

 Entrance to Davis Ranch in Big Sandy, Texas; the Davis Ranch Arena hosts annual rodeo events, including a barrel race in October.

 Big Sandy is a town in Upshur County, Texas, United States.
 As of the 2020 census, the town's population was 1,231.
 A lake of the same name is cut nearly in half by U.S. Highway 80, the main thoroughfare of Big Sandy.
 It lies directly west of the larger cities of Gladewater and Longview.

 The Sabine River flows just south of Big Sandy.
 In the 19th century, Walters' Bluff Ferry operated on the Sabine, with passage across costing 40 cents per person and up to 75 cents for wagons.

 Geography

-According to the United States Census Bureau, the town has a total area of 1.7 square miles (4.3 km^{2}), of which, 1.6 square miles (4.2 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (1.80%) is water.
+According to the United States Census Bureau, the town has a total area of 1.7 square miles (4.3 km^{2}), of which 0.04 square miles (0.1 km^{2}) of it (1.80%) is covered by water.